ryankemper/writings/The_Case_For_Ending_Lockdown.md

 In response, countries around the world have taken a series of unprecedented actions.
 For our purposes, we are going to focus on the path taken by the United States.

-Upon the recommendation of top public health officials, the United States enacted a serious of increasingly draconian measures, culminating in the forced shutdown of large swaths of the US economy that were deemed "non-essential".
+Upon the recommendation of top public health officials, the United States enacted a series of increasingly draconian measures, culminating in the forced shutdown of large swaths of the US economy that were deemed "non-essential".

 These policies vary depending on the exact state and county in question.